 (Mona Khalil written and read in Arabic from right to left)

 I am a daughter, sister, and friend.
 I am a first-generation Egyptian-Guyanese-American.
-I spent my childhood in Los Angeles until the uprisings of 1992 led me to Pasadena, CA. Her life story reflects her global commitment to project, program, and community development work.
+I spent my childhood in Los Angeles until the uprisings of 1992 led me to Pasadena, CA. My life story reflects my global commitment to project, program, and community development work.

 My purpose has always been clear and simple -- to know the best version of myself.
 Journaling has been a safe space for me since the age of 12.
 I started with pain, love, and hope and mapped the complexity of my youthful emotions.